googlecreativelab/webvr-musicalforest/README.md

 ### Vive/Oculus

 Play: hit the shapes with your controller to hear its sound.
-The volume of the sound changes depending on how hard you hit it.
+The volume of the sound changes depending on how hard you hit it. <br>
 Create: tap the trigger to create a new shape.
-Rotate the circular pad to change the note.
+Rotate the circular pad to change the note. <br>
 Rearrange: place the controller over an existing object, press and hold the trigger to grab it.
 Move your controller and release to move it to a new space.
-Hovering your controller over an object and rotating the circular pad will change the type of shape and it’s sound.
+Hovering your controller over an object and rotating the circular pad will change the type of shape and it’s sound.<br>
 Navigation: move within the bounds of your roomscale environment to interact with the objects within the experience.

 ### Daydream

-Play: Hit the shapes with your controller to hear their sounds.
+Play: Hit the shapes with your controller to hear their sounds. <br>
 Navigation: point the Daydream controller at the ground and a circle will appear.
 Press the main button on the controller to teleport to that highlighted spot.

 ### Cardboard

 Play: gaze at an object and see it glow.
-Tap the interaction button to hear that object.
+Tap the interaction button to hear that object.<br>
 Navigation: gaze at the ground and a circle will appear.
 Tap the interaction button to teleport to the highlighted spot.

 ### Magic Window

-Interaction: tap any object to hear the sound of that object.
+Interaction: tap any object to hear the sound of that object. <br>
 Navigation: gaze at the ground and a circle will appear.
 Tap anywhere to teleport to where the reticle is pointing.

 ### Desktop

 Interaction: use the mouse to click any object to hear its sound.
-The volume of the sound is dictated by the object’s distance from the user.
+The volume of the sound is dictated by the object’s distance from the user.<br>
 Navigation: use the WASD keys on the keyboard.
 Use the mouse to change the field of view by clicking in empty space and dragging.
 <br>
 <br>